harel-coffee/xiFAIMS-auto/README.md

 ## post optimization analysis

-Open the **xifaims_xgb_notebook** to "interactively" go through the results.
+Open the **xifaims_xgb_notebook** to interactively go through the results.

 # installation

 Clone this repo and then install via pip (pip install -e .).
-Make sure to install the dependencies, xirt etc.
+Make sure to install the dependencies from the Pipfile.
+We recommend to use pipenv for this.

 # Contributors
 - Sven Giese